-Since 1992, I have run a bird observatory at a Midwestern university.
-My research focuses on urban ecology, especially as it pertains to birds.
+From 1992 until my early retirement 2018, I ran a bird observatory at a Midwestern university.
+My research still focuses on urban ecology, especially as it pertains to birds.
 My husband and I have done substantial work on the distribution of Odonata (dragonflies and damselflies) and the use of these insects as bioindicators, especially in urban systems; we write about this work at our Urban Dragon Hunters blog.

 I’m extremely interested migratory bird use of shade coffee farms worldwide, but especially in Central America.
 I’m also a coffee geek.
 These two passions intersect in surprising ways.
-More information on the connection between coffee and biodiversity can be found at my website, Coffee & Conservation, where (outside of work), I do most of my writing.
+More information on the connection between coffee and biodiversity can be found at my website, Coffee & Conservation.

-For over 15 years, I’ve been a Contributing Editor to Birder’s World Magazine.
+For over 25 years, I was a Contributing Editor to a popular national birding magazine.

 I’m a lifelong resident of southeast Michigan.
-I have an excellent spouse, and we share our home with two great and strictly indoor cats and a very old but faithful miniature macaw.
+I have an excellent spouse, and we share our home with two great and strictly indoor cats.

 What is bootstrap analysis?